 It’s also a favorite among enthusiasts because of its apparent minimalistic design.
 The ball ceiling fan does not clutter the view of the room, which can blend perfectly well with any interior design you may have in your home.

 The silver finish of the ball ceiling fan we have discussed in the previous section emits a certain shine that will be caught by whoever enters the premises.

 And if you’re not comfortable with such a notion, you can go for a roto ceiling fan which is more minimalistic with its white accent.

 The design is subtle because it enhances the space and a certain aesthetic to the room without affecting the surrounding interiors.
 It is also featured three blades that are slightly folded for better airflow.

 Another common feature you will find in contemporary ceiling fans is that it’s embedded with a lighting system.

 The single light bulb is typically placed in the middle of the ceiling fan where the blades intersect.
 It saves space and is highly cost-effective because the energy consumption comes in a single line.

-Also, the wood grain finish of the blades and black outline of the frame is an excellent combination because it emits a quirky yet chic vibe.
+Also, the blades’ wood grain finish and the frame’s black outline are excellent because they emit a quirky yet chic vibe.

-Additionally, the spitfire ceiling fan is customizable and can be matched with any color or the interior design of your liking.
+Additionally, the spitfire ceiling fan is customizable and can match any color or the interior design of your liking.

 What Color Fans Are Popular?